YoungAspirations/QA-Projects/README.md

 ![Imgur](https://imgur.com/vI5Altn.png)

 ## Front-End Design<a name= "header17"></a>
+This section will show the html pages that I have created to facilitate CRUD functionality

+Here
 ## Troubleshooting<a name= "header5"></a>
 [//]: # "Any issues that can be troubleshooted should be listed here" Here I will state any issues that I had regarding this project that may be applicable to you too.